Gravgor/next-restaurant/README.md

 ## 🧑‍🍳 Recruitment Task: Simple Restaurant Application

 Hi!
 Your task is to implement a basic restaurant application using a pre-configured **Next.js** template.
-This exercise is designed to check your skills in working with modern web frameworks, PostgreSQL via Supabase, and Prisma ORM.
+This exercise is designed to check your skills in working with modern web frameworks, PostgreSQL and Prisma ORM.

 ### 🚀 Getting Started

 1. **Clone the repository** with the provided Next.js template.
-2. **Set up the environment** by creating a `.env` file and adding the Supabase PostgreSQL connection strings:
+2. **Set up the environment** by creating a `.env` file and adding the database URL connection string:

 ```
-DATABASE_URL=supabase_database_url
-DIRECT_URL=supabase_direct-url
+DATABASE_URL="postgresql://postgres:postgres@localhost:5440/mydb"
 ```

 Our task is to create a table in the database to manage meals and orders.
 In the application, we want to be able to create an order (meal selection and quantity) and then list them on the main page.